imyu37/grbl4atmega32u4/README.md

 ===============

-# about #
+#ABOUT#

-This a HEX file of grbl-atmega32u4-support-8c compiled from the source file provided by *rdpowers*[https://github.com/rdpowers/grbl/tree/atmega32u4-support-8c].
+This a HEX file compiled from the source **grbl-atmega32u4-support-8c** *here*[https://github.com/rdpowers/grbl/tree/atmega32u4-support-8c].

-** notice **
+#NOTICE#

-I have test it fully,so use it *without warranty*.
+I will use it on my Arduino Leonardo for a DIY laser engraver,but i don't test it fully.